Entering the race

 Race packs are sent out 1-2 weeks prior to the event.
-If you have not received your race pack for the marathon or 10K a few days before the event, please send an email to email@example.com or call our office on 029 2166 0790.
+If you have not received your race pack for the marathon, half or 10K a few days before the event, please send an email to email@example.com or call our office on 029 2166 0790.

 When will I receive my race t-shirt?

-Finishers’ t-shirts will be given out on completion of the race.
+Finishers’ t-shirts will be given out on completion of the race (marathon, half and 10K only).
 A medal will also be given out separately.